weikenchoo/escrow-hardhat/readme.md

 - Made changes to Solidity file so that user won't have to deploy a new contract for every new escrow
 	- [Contract](https://goerli.etherscan.io/address/0x06679fe554d0dcc9c83ec7318b39a7a504f55076) keeps track of all the escrows created.

+## Future improvements
+- Add transaction link to etherscan
+- Add loading screen while waiting for transaction to be confirmed

 # Decentralized Escrow Application